SoftwareAG/adabas-go-api/doc/README.md

 ## Content

-This is a documentation describing the Go based Adabas-API.
+This documentation describes the Go-based Adabas API.
 The API can provide access to Adabas database data.
 It is the Go-based implementation of the Adabas Client for Java delivered by Software AG.

 This Go implementation contains various access methods to query Adabas database content.

-This implementation can access Adabas in various ways
+This implementation can access Adabas in various ways:

 - The local database IPC communication using the native Adabas client library
 - The new Adabas TCP/IP access without using the Adabas client

 The remote Adabas TCP/IP connection does not use the Adabas client library.
-To access local Adabas databases, the native Adabas Client library is prerequisite to compile with.
+To access local Adabas databases, the native Adabas Client library is a prerequisite to compile with.

 ## Build